-Florida Is In A State Of Emergency As Subtropical Storm Alberto Approaches
+Florida, Alabama In A State Of Emergency As Subtropical Storm Alberto Approaches

 Florida Gov. Rick Scott declared a state of emergency in all 67 counties on Saturday in preparation for Subtropical Storm Alberto.